CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 ### Layers
 #### Explanation
 Layers are a system in Cataclysm used to differentiate different types of clothes.
 Functionally things on separate layers will not conflict with each other.
 So you can wear underwear, jeans, knee pads and drop leg pouches without conflict.
 The layers are defined as flags, if you don't define a layer for an item it instead is assumed to be normal layer.
 The layers are (in order):
-* PERSONAL - your personal aura this is primarily for magiclysm and sci-fi stuff.
+* PERSONAL - your personal aura, this is primarily for magiclysm and sci-fi stuff.
-* SKINTIGHT - underwear - things that are incredibly thin, less than 1mm
+* SKINTIGHT - underwear, things that are incredibly thin, less than 1mm
-* NORMAL - everyday clothes - pants, sweaters, loose shirts, jumpsuits.
+* NORMAL - everyday clothes, pants, sweaters, loose shirts, jumpsuits.
-* WAIST - things worn as belts - this is an artifact of the system designed for having belts not conflict with backpacks.
+* WAIST - things worn as belts, this is an old legacy solution designed for having belts not conflict with backpacks.
 Use it **only** for belts on torso.
-* OUTER - outerwear - things like winter coats, trench coats, **all hard armor**
+* OUTER - outerwear, things like winter coats, trench coats, **all hard armor**
-* BELTED - pouches and storage - things like drop pouches, rifle slings, holsters, backpacks all go on this layer
+* BELTED - pouches and storage, things like drop pouches, rifle slings, holsters, backpacks all go on this layer
-* AURA - outer aura - again magiclysm and sci-fi, not really used in core
+* AURA - outer aura, again magiclysm and sci-fi, not really used in core

 Items can also be on multiple layers by including additional flags.
 The best example of this is an OUTER armor with a lot of pouches would also be BELTED.